Elevator: Passenger service

 Sometimes passenger elevators are used as a city transport along with funiculars.
-For example, there is a 3-station underground public elevator in Yalta, Ukraine, which takes passengers from the top of a hill above the Black Sea on which hotels are perched, to a tunnel located on the beach below.
+For example, there is a three-station underground public elevator in Yalta, Ukraine, which takes passengers from the top of a hill above the Black Sea on which hotels are perched, to a tunnel located on the beach below.
 At Casco Viejo station in the Bilbao Metro, the elevator that provides access to the station from a hilltop neighborhood doubles as city transportation: the station's ticket barriers are set up in such a way that passengers can pay to reach the elevator from the entrance in the lower city, or vice versa.
 See also the Elevators for urban transport section.

 Types of passenger elevators

 Passenger elevators may be specialized for the service they perform, including: hospital emergency (code blue), front and rear entrances, a television in high-rise buildings, double-decker, and other uses.
 Cars may be ornate in their interior appearance, may have audio visual advertising, and may be provided with specialized recorded voice announcements.
 Elevators may also have loudspeakers in them to play calm, easy listening music.
 Such music is often referred to as elevator music.

 An express elevator does not serve all floors.
 For example, it moves between the ground floor and a skylobby, or it moves from the ground floor or a skylobby to a range of floors, skipping floors in between.
-These are especially popular in eastern Asia.